 Use a light or lower calorie diet;

 There are many on the market now.
 Most large manufacturers do them.

 Hills Vet essentials for adults is light and has added health benefits.
-If you are a 608 Pet Club member, you will also benefit from a 10% discount.
+If you are a Pet Health for Life plan member, you will also benefit from a 10% discount.

 This helps burn off the calories, keeps your dog strong, healthy and amused, and can be great fun.
 Walks in the park, using a toy with some of their kibble inside, playing in the garden are all good forms of exercise.

 Older arthritic dogs may just manage a potter around the house or garden, or walk past a couple of lampposts and back.
 Not much energy used up, but those stiff joints have been loosened up, their muscles have been used and they know the ‘social scene’ from their sniffing around.

 NOTE: Young, large breed puppies should not have too much exercise until their skeleton is mature enough.
 This can be up to 18 months of age.
 Ask your vet for advice as this varies from breed to breed.

 Once a dog becomes overweight, it is a big challenge to lose weight safely and then maintain the ideal weight.
 Attending one of our weight clinics will allow you to have your dog measured and weighed.
 Then you can discuss your dog’s diet and exercise regime with one of our trained nurses, setting realistic goals.
 Regular checks with the nurse will help you keep up momentum and examine new regimes if one doesn’t work.
 Remember, every gram lost is one less to lose!
 Rapid weight loss is to be avoided; a slow steady weight loss programme is encouraged.